 "We want to know where people know us from.
 Following your Journalist Audrey's visit, and your October article, we'd had several times feedback from people mentioning Sortir à Paris.
 We weren't at all expecting an impact and for you to cover the subject of thrift shops!"

-"I love advising people, but I don't like selling, which is what we force people to do in the luxury sector.
-I work on the principle of 'the better you advise, the better you'll sell'."
+"I love advising people, but I don't like selling, which is what we're forced to do in the luxury sector.
+I work on the principle of 'the better you advise, the better you'll sell'.

 Fabien, who has ten years' experience in the ready-to-wear sector, embarked on an entrepreneurial adventure to set up the RETRO thrift store around the values of quality selection, for a varied clientele: from teenagers and fashionistas to parents with young babies.

-"I created RETRO on my own, to open on September 16, 2020: one month later, I experienced the closure due to Covid, in 2020.
+"I created RETRO on my own, to open on September 16, 2020: I experienced, a month later, the closure due to Covid, in 2020.
 Fortunately, we'd already started doing well and I was able to reopen afterwards."

 "As soon as I opened, we had access to the 100 square metre ground floor.
 Then, for the two years, in 2022, I opened the basement, where I renovated and repainted everything: it's a completely different atmosphere from upstairs.
 I wanted to have two rooms, two atmospheres: upstairs for the playlist, it's a lot of hip-hop, old-school RnB, while downstairs we'll have underground music: Berlin style.
 To complete the ambience, the walls upstairs are white, while downstairs they're black.
 I really like these contrasts between light and shadow. "

-"There aren't necessarily any differences in the rooms on the other hand.
-At RETRO, we sort the pieces by type of clothing, not by genre: we scatter winter and summer pieces throughout the store, to encourage people to go and look everywhere: the aim of a thrift shop, after all, is to make the rounds."
+"There aren't necessarily any differences in the pieces, however.
+At RETRO, we sort the pieces by type of clothing, not by gender: we scatter winter and summer pieces throughout the store, to encourage people to go and look everywhere: the aim of a thrift shop, after all, is to make the rounds."

 A lively boutique in the image of the Etienne Marcel - Les Halles district